Antimicrobial: Non-pharmaceutical

+Heavy metal cations such as Hg2+ and Pb2+ have antimicrobial activities, but can be toxic.
+In recent years, the antimicrobial activity of coordination compounds has been investigated.

 Traditional herbalists used plants to treat infectious disease.
 Many of these plants have been investigated scientifically for antimicrobial activity, and some plant products have been shown to inhibit the growth of pathogenic microorganisms.
 A number of these agents appear to have structures and modes of action that are distinct from those of the antibiotics in current use, suggesting that cross-resistance with agents already in use may be minimal.